ayoheswaran/wordclouds-project/README.md

 │   └─ happy_prince_wordcloud.r
 │
 │
-├─ little-prince/            <-- Shared favorite book: "The Little Prince" by Antoine de Saint-Exupéry │   └─ index.html            <-- HTML only
+├─ little-prince/            <-- A favorite book: "The Little Prince" by Antoine de Saint-Exupéry │   └─ index.html            <-- HTML only
 │
-├─ peacock-blue/             <-- Shared favorite book: "Neelam – Vanmurasu 4" by Jeyamohan
+├─ peacock-blue/             <-- A favorite book: "Neelam – Vanmurasu 4" by Jeyamohan
 │   └─ index.html            <-- HTML only
 │
 └─ the-lullaby/              <-- Passage from "Muthalavin – Venmurasu 26" by Jeyamohan